Becoming Climate Artivists

 • how to unleash empathy, imagination and creativity to facilitate transformation at work when everything seems blocked.

-How is the learning journey designed?
+How was the learning journey designed?

 The learning journey was co-designed by Climate Creativity and One Resilient Earth, in close collaboration with youth co-designers from Europe and other parts of the world.
-Co-designers have a say in the choice of speakers, formats and directions of the different workshops.
+Co-designers had a say in the choice of speakers, formats and directions of the different workshops.

-How is the learning journey supported?
+How was the learning journey supported?

-If you have questions, please reach out: contact@oneresilientearth.org
+If you have questions, please reach out: [email protected]

 Banner illustration by Carolina Altavilla